michaeladavis2308/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 19-AZ
 - a script that replace all characters A and c from input to Z and e respectively

+* 20-hiago
+- a script that removes all letters c and C from input.

 * 21-reverse
 - a script that reverse its input